rdmpage/content-store-cloud-client/README.md

-# content-store-cloud-client
+# Client for cloud-based content store

-Simple Web interface to a hash-based content store
+Simple Web interface to a hash-based content store.